 As part of our work with the CRM, the following have been implemented:

-Market analysis revealed that no existing CRM/ERP platform simultaneously meets these criteria:
+Market analysis revealed that none of the existing CRM/ERP platforms simultaneously meet the following key criteria:

 If necessary, I can involve designers, data analysts, and senior-level developers in the project